edespino/cloudberry-site/docs/sql-stmts/end.md

 ## Compatibility

-`END` is a Cloudberry Database extension that provides functionality equivalent to [`COMMIT`](/docs/sql-stmts/commit.md), which is specified in the SQL standard.
+`END` is a Apache Cloudberry extension that provides functionality equivalent to [`COMMIT`](/docs/sql-stmts/commit.md), which is specified in the SQL standard.

 ## See also